-Ah! had fate but allowed him to share a single dwelling with Odette, so that in her house he should be in his own; if, when asking his servant what there would be for luncheon, it had been Odette's bill of fare that he had learned from the reply; if, when Odette wished to go for a walk, in the morning, along the Avenue du Bois-de-Boulogne, his duty as a good husband had obliged him, though he had no desire to go out, to accompany her...; then how completely would all the trivial details of Swann's life, which seemed to him now so gloomy, simply because they would, at the same time, have formed part of the life of Odette, have taken on ... a sort of superabundant sweetness and a mysterious solidity;
+Ah! had fate but allowed him to share a single dwelling with Odette, so that in her house he should be in his own; if, when asking his servant what there would be for luncheon, it had been Odette's bill of fare that he had learned from the reply; if, when Odette wished to go for a walk, in the morning, along the Avenue du Bois-de-Boulogne, his duty as a good husband had obliged him, though he had no desire to go out, to accompany her...; then how completely would all the trivial details of Swam's life, which seemed to him now so gloomy, simply because they would, at the same time, have formed part of the life of Odette, have taken on... a sort of superabundant sweetness and a mysterious solidity;

-then, after that sort of mimetic atmosphere, the text returns to subordinated indirect style:
+then, after that sort of mimetic atmosphere, the text returns subordinated indirect style:

-And yet he was inclined to suspect that the state for which he so much longed was a calm, a peace, which would not have created an atmosphere favourable to his love....
-He told himself that, when he was cured of it, what Odette might or might not do would be indifferent to him, to return finally to the opening mode of narratized speech ("he feared death itself no more than such a recovery"), a mode that allows the text imperceptibly to move on to the narrative of events: "After these quiet evenings, Swann's suspicions would be temporarily lulled; he would bless the name of Odette, and next day, in the morning, would order the most attractive jewels to be sent to her."20
+And yet he was inclined to suspect that the state for which he so much longed was a calm, a peace, which would not have created an atmosphere favourable to his love. . . .
+He told himself that, where he was cured of it, what Odette might or might not do would be indifferent to him, to return finally to the opening mode of narratized speech ("feared death itself no more than such a recovery"), a mode the allows the text imperceptibly to move on to the narrative events: "After these quiet evenings, Swann's suspicions would be temporarily lulled; he would bless the name of Odette, at next day, in the morning, would order the most attractive jewe to be sent to her."20

-These gradations or subtle blends of indirect style and narrated speech ought not to blind us to the Proustian narrative's characteristic use of reported inner speech.
-Whether Marcel is involved or Swann, the Proustian hero, especially in his moments of ardent emotion, readily articulates his thoughts as a genuine monologue, enlivened by a fully theatrical rhetoric.
+These gradations or subtle blends of indirect style and native characteristic use of reported inner speech.
+Whether Marcel involved or Swann, the Proustian hero, especially in moments of ardent emotion, readily articulates his thoughts a genuine monologue, enlivened by a fully theatrical rhetor.
 Here is Swann when angry: